-A high blood pressure emergency, also called a hypertensive crisis, is a health crisis characterized by a sudden and severe elevation in blood pressure that requires immediate medical intervention.
+A high blood pressure emergency, also referred to as a hypertensive crisis, is a health crisis characterized by a sudden and severe elevation in blood pressure that requires immediate medical intervention.

 Such a sudden ascent in blood pressure is a critical situation that can lead to serious health complications such as organ damage, stroke and heart attack.
 Understanding the symptoms, causes and what to do during a high blood pressure emergency is key when every second counts.

-That’s why we’re here with valuable information from one of our heart experts to help you recognize symptoms and respond appropriately should a high blood pressure emergency impact you or someone you love.
+That’s why we’re here with valuable information from the heart experts at AdventHealth to help you recognize symptoms and respond appropriately should a high blood pressure emergency impact you or someone you love.
 We want to help keep your heart healthy and beating strong — so you can follow it wherever it goes.

 Hypertensive emergencies can cause damage to vital organs such as the brain, heart, kidneys or lungs.
 Common complications include stroke, heart attack, kidney failure, pulmonary edema or aortic dissection.

 Hypertensive emergencies require immediate medical intervention to stabilize blood pressure and prevent further organ damage.
 Get to your closest emergency room by calling 911 or having someone drive you.
 Don’t try to drive yourself.